Website icon Xpert.Digital

 Strategically

 At this level, digital twins make it possible to simulate various long-term scenarios.
-For example, a consumer goods company could use a digital twin to identify the best location for a new distribution center to achieve maximum cost savings.
+For example, a consumer goods company could use a digital twin to identify the best location for a new distribution center in order to achieve maximum cost savings.

 🍃 The importance of sustainability